Madurai Airport: Expansion

 The master plan includes a cargo complex along with two additional terminal buildings, expansion of runway and other facilities.
 The authority wants additional land for the same along with an air traffic control tower and other facilities to cater to the increasing passenger movement.

-Airports Authority of India (AAI) is considering to provide a new terminal building for Madurai Airport in view of increased passenger traffic.
+Airports Authority of India (AAI) is considering providing a new terminal building for Madurai Airport in view of increased passenger traffic.

-AAI Regional Executive Director said that performance of the airport on all fronts was good, especially the 35% growth in passenger movement reported in the last one year (2016-2017).
+The AAI Regional Executive Director said that performance of the airport on all fronts was good, especially the 35% growth in passenger movement reported in the year 2016-2017.
 The feasibility of expanding the terminal building is being studied.
-If that is not possible, new building will be constructed, which is already in the airport master plan.
+If that is not possible, a new building will be constructed, which is already in the airport master plan.

-The number of international passengers handled at the airport would decide on having a separate terminal or an integrated terminal.
-At present, the airport could handle 250 passengers each at arrival and departure halls.
-To cater the immediate requirement, 7 new aprons are being added to the airport.
+The number of international passengers handled at the airport would determine having a separate terminal or an integrated terminal.
+At present, the airport can handle 250 passengers each at arrival and departure halls.
+To cater the immediate requirement, seven new aprons are being added to the airport.

-AAI had asked around 610 acres of land in Madurai to take up runway extension work.
+AAI asked for around 610 acres of land in Madurai to take up runway extension work.
 The state government has promised that land will be acquired and handed over on time.
 In response to that, the district administration has proposed to acquire 610 acres to expand Madurai Airport.
 The proposed site, including 100 acres of poromboke (non-fertile) land, would pave way for extending the runway to 12,500 ft enabling the airport to handle overseas services.

-A team comprising the Airports Authority of India, Highways Department, and Madurai Corporation officials had identified the site on the eastern side of the airport that would intersect the Ring Road over 5 km.
+A team comprising the Airports Authority of India, Highways Department, and Madurai Corporation officials identified the site on the eastern side of the airport that would intersect the Ring Road over 5 km.
 As per the plan, the Ring Road would be disconnected at Mandela Junction and diverted via Perungudi and Avaniyapuram to connect the Tuticorin Road.

-The AAI had also proposed to have a new technical building with a control tower.
-It had also planned to construct seven new aprons at Madurai Airport.